fedir/ghstat/ratings.md

 * The most popular project is `ktorio/ktor`
 * The newest project is `http4k/http4k`
 * The project with more commits is `http4k/http4k`
+* The project with biggest average contribution period is `hypercube1024/firefly`
 * The project with more tags is `ktorio/ktor`
 * The project made by most notable top contributors is `TinyMission/kara`
 * The project with best errors resolving rate is `hypercube1024/firefly`
 * The project with more commits by day is `http4k/http4k`
 * The project with the most active community is `danneu/kog`
-* The best project (taking in account placements in all competitions) is `http4k/http4k`
+* The best project (taking in account placements in all competitions) is `ktorio/ktor`

 [Detailed Kotlin frameworks statistics with ratings](https://github.com/fedir/ghstat/blob/master/stats/kotlin_frameworks.csv)